melowntech/true3d-format-spec/README.md

     // optional transformation to be applied to all meshes , "trafo": [ 1, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1, 0 ]

-    // optional Ground Sampling Distance [in meters] of finest detail mesh
-    // may be overridden at window level
-    , "gsd": 0.05 // 5 cm

     , "windows": [
         {
             // path to window content (relative to this file)